ocibuilder/docs/docs/index.md

 ![oci-gopher.png](https://raw.githubusercontent.com/ocibuilder/docs/master/assets/oci-gopher.png)

-The OCI Builder is a tool for producing oci complaint images.
+The OCI Builder is a tool for producing oci compliant images.

 This repository contains all the documentation for getting started and configuring the OCI Builder.